espocrm/documentation/docs/administration/terms-and-naming.md

 where *field* is the name of the field.

+Attributes are named in lowerCamelCase (start with a lowercase letter).

+* An attribute usually corresponds to a database column, provided that the attribute is storable.
+* In the REST API, JSON object keys correspond to attributes.
+* Attributes are used for accessing entity values in Formula Script.

 ## Link

-A link represents a relationship with another entity.
+A *link* represents a relationship with another entity.

 Links are named in lowerCamelCase (start with a lowercase letter).